 Whether the injured workers received a “fair settlement”, however, is another matter.

-As you know, getting injured on the job entitles you to workers’ compensation benefits.
+As you know, getting injured on the job entitles you to workers compensation benefits.
 Depending on the state, those benefits are generally paid by a private insurance provider.
 If they approve your claim, you’ll receive a settlement offer.
 You can usually choose whether to receive it as a lump sum or in structured payments.

 While it can be tempting to agree to a workers’ comp settlement, you need to make sure you’re not getting the short end of the stick.
 Insurance companies are not exactly known for their generosity.
 So expect that they’ll pay you the lowest possible amount they can get away with.

-As an employee, it’s also important that you know how workers comp works.
+As an employee, it’s also important that you know how the workers compensation system works.
 Your employer and insurance provider will usually tell you that all workers comp cases end in a settlement in an effort to convince you to accept the settlement amount they’re offering.
 But that’s not the case at all.
 You can always challenge that amount if you feel that you’re being shortchanged.
 Being familiar with the workers’ comp settlement process will give you an edge when things come to that.

 The Workers Comp Settlement Process